Create a custom colour replace component

-In a recent course that I have recorded for Jamstack.training, I put together an interesting React component which I'd like to share with you in this article.
-The course in question is Building an E-Commerce Application using Gatsby.
+In a recent course I recorded for Jamstack.training, I built an interesting React component that I’d like to share here.
+The course is Building an E-Commerce Application using Gatsby.

 Jamstack.training is a portal dedicated to bringing quality video courses about the Jamstack to anyone wishing to learn about the various technologies.

-For those who have not heard of Gatsby, it is a React-based static site generator.
-Static site generators became popular with the Jamstack.
-In essence, they provide developers with tooling that enables them to create static HTML pages based on a template written by a familiar framework/library.
-This means that if you're a React developer, you can quickly be up to speed with Gatsby because everything will already look very familiar.
+For those who haven’t heard of Gatsby, it’s a React-based static site generator.
+Static site generators became popular alongside the Jamstack.
+They give developers tooling to create static HTML pages from templates written in a familiar framework or library.
+If you’re a React developer, you’ll feel at home with Gatsby because everything already looks familiar.

-The component that we'll discuss uses hooks and other familiar features from React.
+The component we’ll build uses hooks and other familiar React features.

-If we are using a service such as Cloudinary to store our images, we can very efficiently utilise transformations - including colour replacement.
-This particular transformation, offered by Cloudinary, allows us to grab a colour (either by the name or hex value) and replace it with another colour.
+If we’re using Cloudinary to store our images, we can apply transformations, including colour replacement.
+This particular transformation grabs a colour (by name or hex value) and replaces it with another.

-Here's an example image that we'll be using throughout this tutorial:
+Here’s the example image we’ll work with throughout this tutorial:

 https://res.cloudinary.com/tamas-demo/image/upload/w_300/Jamstack-training/winter-jumper